NeSC-IV/DHC_ME/README.md

 Code for paper DHC-ME: A Decentralized Hybrid Cooperative Approach for Multi-Robot Autonomous Exploration (IROS 2025).

+**Note**: The code is currently being uploaded and will be available soon.
+Please check back shortly for the complete repository.

 ![alt text](images/m_robot_exploratio_framework.drawio.png)

 ## Video

 ## Prerequisites